AlexsLemonade/refinebio-docs/docs/faq.md

-#### What is the difference between refine.bio/CCDL processed and Submitter Processed datasets?
+#### What is the difference between refine.bio-processed and submitter-processed datasets?

 #### How do you process the data?